8 September 2020

 Credit reference agency processing

-Credit Kudos is authorised by the FCA to provide services as a CRA.
+Credit Kudos is authorised by the Financial Conduct Authority to provide services as a CRA.
 CRAs receive personal data about individuals that’s part of, derived from or used in credit activity.
 The ways in which CRAs use this personal data include:

 Credit reporting and affordability checks